RabbaniR/AFrame-proj4-RR/README.md

 Project 4: VR video made with A-Frame

-(this was used for gh-pages demonstration purposes)
+(this was used for WebVR & gh-pages demonstration purposes)